Our Wildlife Garden

 This reclaimed area is one of our favorite parts of our wildlife garden.

 Walking through fifteen years after the invasives were cleared, is like walking through a natural nursery.
 The birds have planted so many trees, shrubs, and vines.
 Willow Oaks planted as acorns by Blue Jays are taller than two tiny seedlings friends gifted to me in 2011.
-It took Winged Sumac 9 years to show up naturally in our woods.
+It took Winged Sumac nine years to show up naturally in our woods.

 We’ve lined our woodland path with fallen branches and tree trunks.
 This abundance of dead wood is home to many pollinators and other life.
 Today there is a thriving understory of native perennials, grasses, shrubs, and young trees in our woods.